carenalgas/popochiu/docs/src/getting-started/creating-a-game-stub.md

 ## Add an inventory item

 The inventory is where your player will collect all items that will be useful to progress in your game.
 In Popochiu, inventory items are global objects, like rooms or characters.
-They have a script, to hold all the game logic related to them, and a texture, so that they can be rendered somewhere the GUI.
+They have a script, to hold all the game logic related to them, and a texture, so that they can be rendered somewhere in the GUI.

 To create a new inventory item click on the **Create Inventory Item** button in the tab room of the Popochiu dock (_32_), and name the new item in the popup window that appears.

 ![Create inventory item](../assets/images/getting-started/game_stub-inv_item-23-create_button.png "Create the inventory item from the Popochiu main dock")

-We'll name our new inventory item "_ToyCar_", because we are going to make the prop we just created collectable.
+We'll name our new inventory item "_ToyCar_", because we are going to make the prop we just created collectible.
 Go on and click OK.
 Popochiu will open the new inventory item's scene in the editor.

 Inventory items are very simple.
-They have no interaction polygons or similar, because representing them in an interactive grid of sort is responsibility of the GUI.
+They have no interaction polygons or similar because representing them in an interactive grid of sorts is the responsibility of the GUI.
 The only thing we need to do is to assign a texture to them, that will be painted in the inventory GUI by Popochiu.

 If you don't have a sprite ready for your inventory item, you can download [this one](https://github.com/carenalgas/popochiu_2-sample_project/blob/801bdbb5cdc9139e05e496e7a703f5f4e37bc861/game/inventory_items/toy_car/inv_toy_car.png) from the demo game.
 Save it into your project, in the `game/inventory_items/<your inventory item name>/inv_toy_car.png` folder, and rename it as you see fit.

-Assigning the texture to the iventory item is done the same as props, by dragging the image from the **FileSystem**, to the **Texture** property in the inspector (_33_).
+Assigning the texture to the inventory item is done the same as props, by dragging the image from the **FileSystem** to the **Texture** property in the inspector (_33_).

 ![Sprite added](../assets/images/getting-started/game_stub-inv_item-24-set_texture.png "Now the inventory item has an icon")